Geemmeet/Digital-Cookbook/README.md

 # Digital Cookbook - Fullstack Portfolio Project
 > Keep all your recipes in one place.
-Stop searching for lost links and focus on the cooking.
-This is a portfolio project designed to explore structured data management and seamless user experiences.
+A fullstack portfolio project.

 ## Live Demo
 [digital-cookbook-flame.vercel.app](https://digital-cookbook-flame.vercel.app)